axibase/atsd/administration/migration/reporter.md

 ## Running Reporter

-Executed the below steps on the server running the Axibase Time Series Database instance connected to the target cluster.
+Execute the below steps on the server running the Resourse Manager on target cluster.

 ### Check Services